strongloop/loopback-example-database/README.md

 #### Data source info

 - Data source name: `accountDS`
-- Select the connector for `accountDS`: `MongoDB`
+- Select the connector for `accountDS`: `MySQL`

 ```
 slc loopback:datasource accountDS
 ... # follow the prompts
 ```

-This creates a new data source named `accountDS` that uses the MongoDB connector.
+This creates a new data source named `accountDS` that uses the MySQL connector.

 ### 4. Configure the data source

-For the purposes of this example, we will use a preconfigured StrongLoop MongoDB server.
-Edit `server/datasources.json` to set the MongoDB configs:
+For the purposes of this example, we will use a preconfigured StrongLoop MySQL server.
+Edit `server/datasources.json` to set the MySQL configs:

 ```
 {